KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Growatt by mumblebaj](https://github.com/mumblebaj/MMM-Growatt)

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 1 dependencie(s):
+3. Information: There are updates for 1 dependencie(s):
    - growatt  ^0.7.4  →  ^0.7.7